stephaneVercouillieBMID/slate/source/workingVersion.html.md

 #### 3.2.1.1.
 ID Tokens
 As per the [OIDC Specification](http://openid.net/specs/openid-connect-core-1_0.html#TokenResponse), an `id_token` is a JWT.

-- ID tokens carry identity information encoded in the token itself.
+- ID tokens carry identity information encoded in the token itself.(must be a JWT)
 -
 -
 The Authentication Response includes a `code` parameter, a one-time authorization code that your server can exchange for an ID token.
 Your server makes this exchange by sending an HTPS `POST`request.
 The `POST` request is sent to the token endpoint, which you should retrieve from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the **token_endpoint** key.
 The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/token`.
 Please note that BMID only supports `private_key_jwt` as client authentication method.
 The `client_secret` authentication methods are not supported since they are considered less secure.